acuminous/scamp/README.md

 const channel = await channelSource.getChannel();
 ```
+The connection and channels will automatically recover from errors.
+If a connection error occurs, the connection source will rotate through the available vhosts until a connection is successfully restablished, delaying each attempt by an exponentially increasing amount of time.

 ### Broker
 The broker is a container for one or more virtual hosts and repository for common config such as encryption profiles and content parsers.